BigPolarBear1/factorization/README.md

 Somewhere in the US, a nazi cryptologist has to review the code I uploaded today... and he's going to have a really bad day today.
 I guess yesterday was a bad day too.. but with that discriminant further reduced... well.. life's a bitch, sucks to be a nazi.

+Update: added some further improvements to v21.
+It will succeed now if the modulus is large enough.
+But since everything is properly aligned now the way it should be.. we should be able to assemble a sufficiently large enough modulus now with linear algebra.
+This should now set me up perfectly to finally get that linear algebra portion working.